Serial-Studio/Serial-Studio/README.md

 👉 [Donate/Tip Here](https://www.paypal.com/donate?hosted_button_id=XN68J47QJKYDE)

 Alternatively, if you ever find yourself in [Cancún, Mexico](https://en.wikipedia.org/wiki/Cancun) and want to buy me a drink in person, feel free to [send me a DM on Instagram](https://instagram.com/aspatru).
 I’d love to meet you!

+## License

+This project is licensed under the MIT License.
+For more details, see the [LICENSE](LICENSE.md) file.